The home care agency provides physician ordered skilled nursing, physical therapy, occupational therapy and speech therapy services.

 - You must need at least one of the following: intermittent skilled nursing care, or physical therapy, or speech-language therapy or need occupational therapy along with one of the other services.

 - You must be homebound.
 This means that you are normally unable to leave home unassisted.
 Being homebound means that leaving home is a major effort.
-When you leave home, it must be to get medical services or adult day care.

 - The home health agency caring for you must be approved by the Medicare program.